exercism/csharp/docs/GENERATORS.md

 }
 ```

-This is a fully working generator, no other code needs to be written.
+This is a fully working generator, no other code needs to be written!
 However, it's simplicity stems from the fact that the test suite and the program itself are relatively trivial.

 ## Adding a complex generator

-When the default generator output is not sufficient, you can override the `GeneratorExercise` class' virtual methods to override the default behavior.
+When the generator's default output is not sufficient, you can override the `GeneratorExercise` class' virtual methods to override the default behavior.

 ### Method 1: UpdateTestMethod(TestMethod testMethod)